 The MSYSE delivers exceptional learning and an esteemed credential for systems engineers entering the field, engineers wishing to broaden their perspective or advance to management positions, and managers seeking the knowledge and skills necessary for engineering products and services from a systems perspective.

-Applicants and students requesting an internal transfer to MSYSE should meet at least one of the following criteria-
+Applicants and students requesting an internal transfer to MSYSE should meet the following criterion-

 Any applicants with graduate coursework must meet the established graduate transfer CGPA as well.

-NOTE: Applicants who fail to satisfy the guidelines for full admission may be considered for possible conditional admission under circumstances determined by the Admissions Office or Program Chair.
+NOTE: Applicants who fail to satisfy the guidelines for full admission may be considered for conditional admission under circumstances determined by the Admissions Office or Program Chair.
+Applicants not meeting the MATH 242 and STAT 211/222 requirement specifically, must successfully complete SYSE 515 prior to enrolling in MSYSE core courses if accepted under conditional terms.
 The candidate will be notified of academic conditions of admission, including specific information on required course prerequisites, at the time a decision is rendered.
 Students granted custom conditional admission must adhere to the individual terms outlined in their letter of admission and will remain on conditional status until they have satisfied the terms of their conditional admission.

 In addition, applicants must submit